Boston (album): Reception

 The album soared, with three singles becoming Top 40 hits.
-All eight of the songs on the album receive regular airplay on classic rock radio decades later.
-Taking a mere three weeks to earn an RIAA Gold Record Award (500,000 in unit sales) in 1976, and a Platinum Award (1,000,000 in unit sales) after three months on November 11, 1976, it was the fastest selling debut album for any American group.
-It has continued to sell very well, accumulating 9 million in sales by the 10th anniversary in 1986, reaching diamond in 1990, and 17× platinum by 2003.
+All eight songs on the album received regular airplay on classic rock radio decades later.
+Taking a mere three weeks to earn an RIAA Gold Record Award (500,000 in unit sales) in 1976 and a Platinum Award (1,000,000 in unit sales) after three months on November 11, 1976, it was the fastest-selling debut album for any American group.
+It has continued to sell very well, accumulating 9,000,000 in sales by the 10th anniversary in 1986, reaching Diamond in 1990, and 17× platinum by 2003.

 Touring

 The first tour in support of the album was a short six-week promotional club tour throughout the Midwest.
 Boston soon found themselves on a nationwide tour that lasted 10 months.
 "We started playing the Agoras in Cleveland and Columbus," said Delp.
 "500–1000 seat clubs.
 The response was great, I was amazed that people were singing along with all the songs.
 It really impressed upon me the power of radio, the fact that wherever we went, they were just playing the record and people just came, and it was great."
-However, several bands that the group opened for were less than enthusiastic to meet them.
-At one point, they were opening for Foghat, but lost the gig when a Milwaukee disc jockey introduced Boston, not headliner Foghat, as the best rock and roll band in the world.
+However, several bands the group opened for were less than enthusiastic to meet them.
+At one point, they were opening for Foghat but lost the gig when a Milwaukee disc jockey introduced Boston, not headliner Foghat, as the best rock and roll band in the world.
 While the band were apprehensive about opening for Black Sabbath, the experience was pleasant.
 "The great thing about Black Sabbath was that they didn't do soundchecks," remembered Delp.
 "So we were afforded all the time we wanted on stage, Ozzy Osbourne would say, 'Ahh, you wanna go up and play some songs, go ahead.'
 They couldn't have been nicer."

-Boston eventually began headlining shows in 1977, and sold out four Southern California concert halls within a one-week span.
+Boston eventually began headlining shows in 1977 and sold out four Southern California concert halls within one week.
 Bob Seger and the Silver Bullet Band opened for Boston in Detroit.
 On their swing back to the Northeast, they sold out two nights in the Philadelphia Spectrum—and in their New York City debut, three sold-out shows at Madison Square Garden.
 "I sold out arenas with this group in four cities from Lincoln, Nebraska to Louisville, Kentucky," said concert promoter Bob Bagaris to Billboard.
 "I've never seen such universal penetration of key secondary markets by any major group.
 Even the biggest acts usually don't do so well in every market."